It Me.

 Nerdy, queer, and a genuine Pacific Northwesterner.

-CJ discovered clay after obtaining a 3D Digital Graphics BFA in 2011 at the Rochester Institute of Technology and is currently pursuing a studio arts MFA at the University of Oklahoma.
-Their work has been shown across the US and internationally, including at the Guldagergaard International Research Center in Denmark, the San Angelo Museum of Fine Arts, and the Fred Jones Jr. Museum of Art.
+CJ discovered clay after obtaining a 3D Digital Graphics BFA in 2011 at the Rochester Institute of Technology.
+In 2025, they earned their MFA in Studio Arts at the University of Oklahoma, and are currently the Resident Artist and Assistant Lecturer at the University of Akron in Akron, Ohio, as well as Assistant Lecturer at the Cuyahoga Community College in Cleveland.
+Their work has been shown across the US and internationally, including at the Guldagergaard International Ceramic Research Center in Denmark, the San Angelo Museum of Fine Arts, and the Fred Jones Jr. Museum of Art.
 Amongst other awards, they have most notably received the annual 2023 Graduate Fellowship award from the National Council on the Education of Ceramics and the 2023 University of Oklahoma’s Robberson & Wethington Research Scholarship.

-Nerdy, queer, and a genuine Pacific Northwesterner, when CJ isn’t sculpting, they enjoy teaching, exercise, complex board games, and spending time outdoors.
-They are a personal trainer, group fitness coach, and prior to graduate school, taught continuing education ceramics classes at North Seattle College.
+When CJ isn’t sculpting, they enjoy teaching, exercise, complex board games, and spending time outdoors.
+They are a personal trainer, group fitness coach, and got their start teaching continuing education ceramics classes at North Seattle College.

 Artist Statement

-Through the combination of figurative sculpture with the representational use of architecture, I am investigating cultural expectations of gender and its relationship to power.
+Through the integration of architectural details into figurative sculpture, I am investigating cultural expectations of gender and its relationship to power.
 I aim to express alternative genders and explore the contradictions of our human nature through three primary elements in my work: structure, function, and aesthetics.

 The parallels between a building and the body are full of opportunity.
 We decorate ourselves with Baroque tattoos and Rococo jewelry.
 We go through different gender expressions as we age, like a house under construction.
-We are patched and elaborate.
-We require care and upkeep and protect our bodies as we would our settlements.
+We require care and upkeep and guard our bodies as we would our settlements.
 Humans are not efficient, nor indeed, structurally sound.

 Just as an engineer would consider the strength of a cross beam, I focus on the structure of the sculpture itself.
 I build my sculptures solid on an armature (as a building is on a frame), allowing me the flexibility to push and pull the clay.
 This is what draws me to clay: it is a physically intensive experience in which I may manually move over 1,000 pounds of clay for a single sculpture, much like bricking a wall or building a cob house.